-Disclosure (1 January - 31 December 2019) Quantity Units No. of substantiated complaints on customer privacy 1 24 # No. of complaints addressed 1 25 # No. of customers, users and account holders whose 517.080 # information is used for secondary purposes 317,080 #
+Disclosure (January 1 - December 31, 2020) Quantity Units No. of substantiated complaints on customer privacy 4 # No. of complaints addressed 3 # No. of customers, users and account holders whose # information is used for secondary purposes 635,535 # #

-^{}Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanisms as well as complaints that were lodged to and acted upon by government agencies.
+\Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanisms as well as complaints that were lodged to and acted upon by government agencies.

 Which stakeholders are affected?
-Stakeholder Issues That Influence Their Assessments and Decisions Stakenoider (in relation to customer privacy) Stockholders - Customer satisfaction and upholding the rights of customers - potential Stockholders reputational impact that may lead to divestment Customers/Clients - Customer satisfaction customers/chemis - Upholding the rights of customers Government/Regulators - Customer satisfaction Government/ Regulators - Upholding the rights of customers - Customer satisfaction and upholding the rights of customers, which allow members of the community to decide whether to patronize the products Community and services of the organization - the organization's ability to attract potential customers in the community can affect its ability to implement its strategies and achieve its objectives Public, inc. media - Customer satisfaction and upholding the rights of customers - potential Fublic, Ilic.
-Illedia reputational impact
+Stakeholder Issues That Influence Their Assessments and Decisions (in relation to customer privacy) Stockholders - Customer satisfaction and upholding the rights of customers - potential Stockholders reputational impact that may lead to divestment Customers/Clients - Customer satisfaction customers/clients - Upholding the rights of customers Covernment/Regulators - Customer satisfaction Government/Regulators Upholding the rights of customers - Customer satisfaction and upholding the rights of customers, which allow members of the community to decide whether to patronize the products Community and services of the organization - the organization's ability to attract potential customers in the community can affect its ability to implement its strategies and achieve its objectives Dublic inc modic - Customer satisfaction and upholding the rights of customers - potential Public, inc. media reputational impact